martinisoft/graffiti/README.md

 Simple!
 If you need stuff to work on, check the "Issues" section of the github repo.
 If its a new feature, make it awesome and I'll gladly accept the patch.

+## Wish List

+I wanted to get this project out there and into everyone's hands so I get ideas on where to take this project.